davidedc/livecodelab/docs/how-tos/increase-fps.md

 Performance considerations i.e. how to get 60 fps.
 ==============

-If LiveCodeLab is not running at 60 fps there could be 3 limiting factors.
+If LiveCodeLab is not running at least at 40 fps there could be 3 limiting factors.
 Here is a description of those possible bottlenecks with solutions/workarounds.

 1. **Low-power devices**.
 For example we've noticed that on Chrome on Macbook Air, requestAnimationFrame doesn't "serve" more than 30 fps even for very "light" scenes (e.g. one line).
 This is likely an explicit sw constraint, probably because of battery/heat management.
 Same on some tablets.
 This could be worked around by triggering the frames via timeouts rather than requestAnimationFrame (but this setting is not currently exposed to the user).
 Or maybe via some settings in the browser (unknown to us at the moment).
 2. **CPU/memory**.
 It could be that the running program does a lot of calculations or creates/destroys a lot of memory.
 For example it might be creating and initialising long arrays 30 times per second.
 The solution in this case is to slim down the program, or to use a browser with a fast and efficient javascript implementation.